Holographic Entanglement Negativity and Thermodynamics in Backreacted AdS Black Hole: HEN for Adjacent Subsystems

-The low-temperature adjacent-interval result \eqref{eq:enlt-repeat} demonstrates that, in the near-vacuum regime, heavy-quark backreaction produces a leading thermal correction $\propto (1-\rho)T_f^{d}$ which lowers the HEN.
-This is consistent with the qualitative expectation that additional matter content increases thermal correlations and thereby diminishes quantum entanglement as measured by negativity.
+The low temperature adjacent subsystems result in \cref{eq:enlt-repeat} demonstrates that in the near-vacuum regime, heavy-quark backreaction produces a leading thermal correction that raise the HEN.
+This is consistent with the qualitative expectation that additional matter content increases correlations and thereby enhance quantum entanglement as measured by negativity.
+We also observe that for $\rho = 0$, the expression in \cref{eq:enlt-repeat} simplifies to the case of an undeformed geometry and matches with the corresponding HEN for adjacent subsystems at low temperature limit \cite{Jain:2017xsu}.